Home > Knowledge Base > Essay Writing Guidelines > How to Structure an Essay Paragraph – A Step-By-Step Guide

 • Did you have sufficient proof or explanations to prove that?

-• Is it obvious why and what does each piece of evidence mean?
+• Is it obvious why and what each piece of evidence means?

-• Is all proof working together and telling a consistent story?
+• Is all the proof working together and telling a consistent story?

-Never consider paragraphs as separate units – they are part of a more significant statement that can flow from one point to the next logically.
+Never consider paragraphs as separate units; they are all part of a more significant statement that can flow from one point to the next logically.

 Frequently Asked Questions

-Structure paragraphs in an essay by introducing a clear topic sentence that relates to the thesis statement.
+First, introduce a clear topic sentence that relates to the thesis statement.
 Provide supporting evidence, examples, or analysis to strengthen the main idea.
-Use transitional words or phrases for coherence and logical flow.
-Conclude the paragraph by summarizing key points or transitioning to the next paragraph.
+Use transition words or phrases for coherence and logical flow.
+Conclude the paragraph by summarising key points or transitioning to the next paragraph.

 About Grace Graffin